DonaldSupertramp/Fundisa-Docs/README.md

 I am unhappy with our educational system and the way schools are organized.
 I think that there are many issues that can be easily fixed by reconsidering the students & teachers workflow and optimizing them.

-Besides the obvious idiocy like printing out forests worth of paper for tests, which will then be filled out and thrown away immediately after they have been corrected, there are apparent issues like wasting hours and hours of time with redundant work that no one benefits from.
+Besides the obvious idiocy like printing out forests worth of paper for tests, which will then be thrown away immediately after they have been corrected, there are apparent issues like wasting hours and hours of time with redundant work that no one benefits from.
 Just think of how many times a teacher has to redo a panel on the blackboard.
+We should be able to create and share documents easily.

 We can improve this situation and make it possible for both teachers & students to use their time in a more efficient and fun way.